FAQ

 With cutting-edge security and compliance, RON offers a safe, efficient, and legally sound way to notarize your documents from anywhere!

-You’ll receive your notarized and recorded Lady Bird Deed via email within 1 to 2 business days after we eRecord it with your county’s court clerk.
+You’ll receive your notarized and recorded Lady Bird Deed via email within 2 to 3 business days after we electronically record it with your County’s Clerk of Court.

-An online notary session typically takes under five minutes from start to finish.
+An online notary session typically takes about 10 to 15 minutes from start to finish.

 Most online notary sessions are quick and efficient.
 The exact time may vary based on the document type and verification process, but our streamlined system ensures a fast and hassle-free experience.